kenmcmil/nnitp/README.md

 The pretrained model can be downloaded [here]()

 Before install the program, run
-'''pip install -r requirement.txt'''
+'pip install -r requirement.txt'

-To install the program, clone the repository and run
+To install the program, clone the repository and run 'pip install .'
-'''pip install .'''

 To run the program
-'''nnitp'''
+'nnitp'

 Before you run the program, define environment varibale IMAGENETDIR and PRETRAINEDDIR as the directory to the imagenet dataset and pretrianed model

-'''export IMAGENETDIR='path/to/imagenet'''
-'''export PRETRAINED='path/to/pretrained'''
+'export IMAGENETDIR='path/to/imagenet'
+'export PRETRAINED='path/to/pretrained'

 # Contributing